maoueh/nugrant/README.md

 version control system so it is to committed with the project.

 Additionally, you can also have a `.vagrantuser` under your user home directory.
-This way, you can set parameters that would be userly available to all your `Vagrantfile'.
+This way, you can set parameters that will be available to all your `Vagrantfile'.
 The project `.vagrantuser` file will overrides parameters defined in the `.vagrantuser` file defined in the user home directory